ThiliniYA/ta_mars_docker/README.md

 * Make sure Docker is updated to the latest version to avoid compatibility issues.

 ### Resources
-* You need to download this file for running the docker: `docker-compose.yml`
 * More Tutorial: https://www.youtube.com/watch?v=HG6yIjZapSA

 ---